luiscetta/search_norris/README.md

 [React Spinner Loader](https://openbase.com/js/react-loader-spinner/documentation) - provides simple React SVG spinner component which can be implemented for async await operation before data loads to the view.

 [React Toasty](https://fkhadra.github.io/react-toastify/migration-v8/) - allows you to add notifications to your app with ease (*version 8.0.3.*).

+[Jest](https://jestjs.io/docs/getting-started) - created to test the React framework, also created by Facebook.
+But its implementation has become much broader, being used as a unit testing tool for several JavaScript platforms like Node and Redux, and even TypeScript platforms like Angular and Ionic.

+[React Test Renderer](https://reactjs.org/docs/test-renderer.html) - This package provides a React renderer that can be used to render React components to pure JavaScript objects, without depending on the DOM or a native mobile environment.
+Essentially, this package makes it easy to grab a snapshot of the platform view hierarchy (similar to a DOM tree) rendered by a React DOM or React Native component without using a browser or jsdom.